 - This is an appetite suppressant surgery.
 The hormones responsible for stimulating hunger are removed.

 - Dumping is avoided as the pylorus is retained.

 - No rerouting of the intestines so there is no new connections to be made, making it safer, easier and faster to perform.

 - Minimizes the possibility of the patient developing ulcers.

 - One year after surgery, weight loss can average 33-83% of excess body weight.

 - Eliminates the late risk of bowel obstruction from internal hernia.

-- Follow up care is similar to a Gastric Bypass because there is nothing to be adjusted.
+- Follow up care is similar to a Gastric Bypass.

 - Those who have medical problems that prevent them from having weight loss surgery such as Anemia, Crohn’s disease, extensive prior surgery and other complex medical conditions may be good candidates for the VSG.